Posted11 Sep 2019

-The acronym T-VOCE comes from the Italian word voce meaning voice.
-T-VOCE celebrates singing and music, but also celebrates and empowers the voice of Philadelphia youth.
+The acronym T-VOCE comes from the Italian word " voce," meaning voice.
+T-VOCE celebrates singing and music, but also celebrates and empowers the voices of Philadelphia youth.

 The initiative came out of the Opera’s high school arts immersion program, Hip H’opera, a collaboration with one of Philadelphia’s premiere black arts institutes, Art Sanctuary, that used the power of art and creation to build self-awareness and self-worth.

 The 2013 city school district’s budget crisis resulted in the layoff of more than 2,000 employees, including many music teachers.
 South Philadelphia High School, which boasts Marian Anderson, Frankie Avalon, Chubby Checker, and Mario Lanza among its alumni, suddenly had no music program.
 The creation of T-VOCE in March 2015 was partly in response to this crisis.
 A small but determined group of teens gathered for the three-month pilot program, culminating in a sold-out performance in the 900-seat Zellerbach Theater at Annenberg Center for the Performing Arts.

 T-VOCE would provide a music education opportunity, free of any participation barriers: no fees, no dues, no auditions.
 Yes, singing abilities would be assessed, but even if you couldn’t carry a tune, a place would be found for you in T-VOCE.